Gunjan278/Gunjansinghportfolio/README.md

 ## 📂 Projects
 Here are some projects I’ve worked on:

-1. **Student Attendancesystembybarcode** - It is all about blend of modern technology with barcode in taking attendance
+1. **Student Attendance system by barcode** - It is all about blend of modern technology with barcode in taking attendance

 ## 🎓 Education